AtheerAlzhrani/arabic_nlp/Project2/README.md

 # Project2: Linguistic Analysis of Arabic Text Using Stanza

-*Objective:* Comprehensive linguistic analysis of the arabic text data utilizing the Stanza library.
+*Objective:* This project aims to provide comprehensive linguistic analysis of the Arabic text utilizing the Stanza library.

 **Steps Involved:**